 Broadly speaking, Cookies placed on your computer or device fall into two categories:

-- Third Party Cookies – these are served by our service providers and partners on our website, and can be used by such parties to recognize your computer or mobile device when you use it to visit other websites.
+2) Third Party Cookies – these are served by our service providers, Retail Partners, and other partners on our website, and can be used by such parties to recognize your computer or mobile device when you use it to visit other websites.

-The Flow Websites may use the following types of Cookies for the purposes set out below:
+The Flow Digital Properties may use the following types of Cookies for the purposes set out below:

 How Can I Disable Cookies?

-In addition to any Cookies that may be set via our Site, with their permission, we may also set Cookies via our partners’ Flow Websites to assist both them and you in our provision of the Flow Services.
+In addition to any Cookies that may be set via our Site, with their permission, we may also set Cookies via our partners’ Flow Digital Properties to assist both them and you in our provision of the Flow Services.